-- Commuter Rail (2.8% of total system ridership in Fiscal Year 2019)
+- Commuter Rail (2.6% of total system ridership in Fiscal Year 2020)

-Our commuter rail system, commonly referred to as the Trinity Railway Express (the "TRE"), provides diesel powered passenger railroad services on the TRE Corridor between Dallas and Fort Worth, in mixed traffic with freight railroad operations.
+Our commuter rail system, commonly referred to as the TRE, provides diesel powered passenger railroad services on the TRE Corridor between Dallas and Fort Worth, in mixed traffic with freight railroad operations.
 The 34-mile corridor is jointly owned by DART and Trinity Metro.
 TRE service is provided pursuant to an interlocal agreement between DART and Trinity Metro.
 This agreement was originally entered into in 1994 and was restated and adopted by the Board (Resolution No. 150102) and the Trinity Metro board of directors in 2015.